• Home

 Here are a few tips to better optimize your GMB Profile to reach more users:

 Google wants to help small businesses survive during the lockdown.
-It’s a big help if your business has taken a blow during COVID-19 and Google is supporting during this pandemic.
+It’s a big help if your business has taken a blow during COVID-19 and Google is supporting you during this pandemic.
 But it’s an even bigger help if you’re presently running Smart campaigns while your competition isn’t.

 This means you can make the most of the free pins while they can’t.
 Promoted pins are an excellent way to reach out to more than a billion people on Google Maps.